 With animation effects you can control the entrance, emphasis, and exit of the slide part.

 Animations are often used to build a slide or chart, revealing each bullet point or chart series in turn.
-Sometimes the whole set of animations for a slide is called a build.
+The whole set of animations for a slide is called a build.

 It can get complex!
 For example, you could make a bullet point enter by flying in from the side and then enlarge itself and change color for emphasis and then exit by dimming the color.